EvoLandEco/RinVSC/README.md

-# RinVSC
-How to establish R workflow in Visual Studio Code
+# How to establish R workflow in Visual Studio Code